-Publishing platforms are of two categories – digital and nondigital.
-A digital publishing platform can be a website, an app, a hosting network or a social channel.
+Syndication platforms are of two categories – digital and nondigital.
+A digital syndication platform can be a website, an app, a hosting network or a social channel.
 Non-digital platforms are print media and news channels.

 Websites and social media